 Pupils » Class Pages » Year 1

-My name is Mrs Pollock and I teach Year 1, Mrs Dawson our Teaching Assistant supports the class with me.
+My name is Mrs Cargill and I teach Year 1, Mrs Harrington our Teaching Assistant supports the class with me.

 We have PE on Monday and Thursday, please keep your kit in school for those days.
 The reading books go home on Tuesday evening, and I send homework every Friday to be completed for the following Friday.